AsenaJs/Asena/README.md

 bun init
 ```

 For decorators working properly, you need to add some settings to your tsconfig.
-Here is an recommended file:
+Here is a recommended file:

 ```json
 {